BEST-PRACTICE-FOR-SENDING-INVOICES

 9. Show courtesy!
 Add a small thank you note.

-Check out our best practices guide for creating and sending quotations!
+And don’t forget to check out our blog on best practices guide for creating and sending quotations!